The Task Force on U.S.-China Policy

 Founding Partner, Rhodium Group

 Daniel H. Rosen is a founding partner of Rhodium Group and leads the firm’s work on China, India, and Asia.
 Rosen has twenty-six years of professional experience analyzing China’s economy, commercial sector, and external interactions.
 He is widely recognized for his contributions on the U.S.-China economic relationship.
 He is affiliated with a number of American think tanks focused on international economics, and is an Adjunct Associate Professor at Columbia University.
 From 2000 to 2001, Rosen was Senior Advisor for International Economic Policy at the White House National Economic Council and National Security Council.
+He also serves as a board member for the National Committee of US-China Relations and is a member of the Council on Foreign Relations.
 Rosen graduated with distinction from the Graduate School of Foreign Service of Georgetown University (MSFS) and with honors in Asian studies and economics from the University of Texas, Austin (BA).

 Professor & Director of the China Policy Program at the Elliott School of International Affairs, George Washington University

 David Shambaugh is the Gaston Sigur Professor of Asian Studies, Political Science and International Affairs and Director of the China Policy Program in the Elliott School of International Affairs at George Washington University.
-He previously taught at the University of London’s School of Oriental & African Studies (SOAS), where he served as Editor of The China Quarterly, and he has been a member of the Board of Directors of the National Committee on U.S.-China Relations, the Council on Foreign Relations, International Institute of Strategic Studies, U.S. Asia Pacific Council, and a number of editorial boards and academic review bodies.
+He previously served in the Department of State and on the National Security Council staff during the Carter administration (1977-1979).
+He then taught at the University of London’s School of Oriental & African Studies (SOAS), where he served as Editor of The China Quarterly, and he has been a member of the Board of Directors of the National Committee on U.S.-China Relations, the Council on Foreign Relations, International Institute of Strategic Studies, U.S. Asia Pacific Council, and a number of editorial boards and academic review bodies.
 Professor Shambaugh has published more than thirty books and numerous articles and chapters.
 His most recent books are China & the World (2020), The China Reader: Rising Power (2016), China’s Future (2016), China Goes Global: The Partial Power (2013); the latter two were both selected by The Economist as “Best Books of the Year.”
 His next book, to be published in December 2020, is Where Great Powers Meet: America & China in Southeast Asia.

 Jessica Chen Weiss

-Jessica Chen Weiss is an associate professor of Government at Cornell University, a political science editor at the Washington Post Monkey Cage blog, and a nonresident Senior Associate at the Center for Strategic and International Studies.
+Jessica Chen Weiss is a political scientist and professor of government at Cornell University.
+While on sabbatical from Cornell, she served as Senior Advisor to the Secretary's policy planning staff at the U.S. Department of State as a Council on Foreign Relations International Affairs Fellow for Tenured IR Scholars (IAF-TIRS).
+She was previously a political science editor at the Washington Post Monkey Cage blog, and a nonresident Senior Associate at the Center for Strategic and International Studies.
 Weiss is the author of Powerful Patriots: Nationalist Protest in China’s Foreign Relations (Oxford University Press, 2014).
 Her research appears in International Organization, China Quarterly, International Studies Quarterly, Journal of Conflict Resolution, Security Studies, Journal of Contemporary China, and Review of International Political Economy, as well as in the New York Times, Foreign Affairs, and Washington Quarterly.
-Weiss was previously an assistant professor at Yale University and founded FACES, the Forum for American/Chinese Exchange at Stanford, while an undergraduate at Stanford University.
-Born and raised in Seattle, Washington, she received her Ph.D. from the University of California, San Diego in 2008, where her dissertation won the 2009 American Political Science Association Award for best dissertation in international relations, law and politics.
+Weiss was an assistant professor at Yale University (2009-2015) and founded FACES, the Forum for American/Chinese Exchange at Stanford, while an undergraduate at Stanford University.
+Born and raised in Seattle, Washington, she received her PhD from the University of California, San Diego in 2008, where her dissertation won the 2009 American Political Science Association Award for best dissertation in international relations, law and politics.
 Weiss is a term member of the Council on Foreign Relations.